-6.3.2.
+6.3.1.
 A datawarehouse for simulation data

-The ACASSYA project 7.2.2 aims at providing experts or stakeholders or farmers with a tool to evaluate the impact of agricultural practices on water quality.
+The ACASSYA project 8.2.1 aims at providing experts or stakeholders or farmers with a tool to evaluate the impact of agricultural practices on water quality.
 As the simulations of the deep model TNT2 are time-consuming and generate huge data, we have proposed to store these simulation results in a datawarehouse and to extract relevant information, such as prediction rules, from the stored data.
 We have devised a general architecture for agro-environmental data on top of the framework Pentaho.

 This year we have been working on the efficient computation of OLAP queries related to realistic scenarios proposed by experts in the domain.
 Precisely, we have devised indexing schemes to access the data in the OLAP cube.
 We have also worked on the visualization by a GIS (Geographical Information System) of the query results on maps of the geographical area under interest.
-A paper will be submitted to the COMPAG Journal in beginning 2013.
+A paper have been submitted to the COMPAG Journal.
+This work is detailed in Tassadit Bouadi's thesis [5].

-6.3.3.
+6.3.2.
 Efficient computation of skyline queries in an interactive context

-Skyline queries retrieve from a database the objects that maximizes some criteria, related to user preferences for example, or objects that are the best compromises satisfying these criteria.
+Skyline queries retrieve from a database the objects that maximize some criteria, related to user preferences for example, or objects that are the best compromises satisfying these criteria.
 When data are in huge volumes, such objects may shed light on interesting parts of the dataset.
 However, computing the skylines (i.e. retrieving the skyline points) may be time consuming because of many dominance tests.
 This is, especially the case in an interactive setting such as querying a data cube in the context of a datawarehouse.

-This year we have worked at improving the formal setting of the partial materialization of skyline queries when dynamic preferences are refined online by the user.
+We have worked at improving the formal setting of the partial materialization of skyline queries when dynamic preferences are refined online by the user.
 We have explicited which parts of the skyline evolve (which point are added or removed) when a new dimension is introduced in the computation.
-This led to an efficient incremental method for the online computation of the skyline corresponding to new user preferences [9].
-An extended version of this paper is under submission to the Journal "Transactions on Large Scale Data and Knowledge Centered Systems" (TLDKS).
+This led to an efficient incremental method for the online computation of the skyline corresponding to new user preferences [46].
+An extended version of this paper is published in Journal "Transactions on Large Scale Data and Knowledge Centered Systems" (TLDKS) [8] and in Tassadit Bouadi's thesis [5].